A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders

-Now let $\calA$ consist of all $U = (u,\partial_t u)$ that solve \eqref{eq:TWE}.
-Elliptic regularity theory combined with hypothesis \ref{H:growth_bound_f} implies\footnote{ Details can be found in the proof of theorem \ref{thm:solution_compactness_Dirichlet}.
+\begin{myremark} Details on the regularity of $\calA$ can be found in the proof of theorem \ref{thm:solution_compactness_Dirichlet}.
 Although step 1 of the proof depends on the regularity of the map $\calE_f$, steps 2 until 4 do not rely on such properties of $\calE_f$.
-The argument given in steps 2 until 4 of the proof can be easily modified to show that $\calA \subset C^m(\R;X^0,\dots,X^m)$ whenever $f$ is of class $C^m$. } that in particular $\calA \subset C^m(\R;X^0,X^1)$.
-Therefore $\calE_f$ restricts to a continuous map
+The argument given in steps 2 until 4 of the proof can be modified to show that $\calA \subset C^m(\R;X^0,\dots,X^m)$ whenever $f$ is of class $C^m$. \end{myremark}

 The derivative of $\calE_f$ along $U \in \calA$ has the form

 Hypothesis \ref{H:cone_condition} then implies that